PiggyAwesome/useless/README.md

-Yo mamma is so fat when she fell in love, she broke it.
+Yo mamma so fat she got a parking ticket for standing at a crosswalk